mikeforger/installed-tools/README.md

-# EMC Galaxy Installed Tools
+# Avans ATGM Galaxy Installed Tools

-## Requesting Tools in EMC Galaxy
+## Requesting Tools in the ATGM Galaxy

 Policies are not set in stone and we would be happy to seek feedback and discussions.